redhat-imaging/imagefactory/documentation/imagefactory.markdown

 __*delete*__

-    usage: imagefactory delete [-h] id
+    usage: imagefactory delete [-h] [--provider PROVIDER]
+                               [--credentials CREDENTIALS] [--target TARGET]
+                               [--parameters PARAMETERS]
+                               id

     positional arguments:
       id                    UUID of the image to delete

     optional arguments:
-      -h, --help  show this help message and exit
+      -h, --help            show this help message and exit --provider PROVIDER   A file containing the provider description or a string literal starting with '@' such as '@ec2-us-east-1'.
+      --credentials CREDENTIALS
+                            A file containing the provider credentials
+      --target TARGET       The name of the target cloud for which to customize the image.
+      --parameters PARAMETERS

 __*plugins*__